vmware-tanzu/vm-operator/docs/concepts/images/vm-image.md

 * There is no other `VirtualMachineImage` in the same namespace with that friendly name.
 * There is no other `ClusterVirtualMachineImage` with the same friendly name.

 If the friendly name unambiguously resolves to the distinct, VM image `vmi-0a0044d7c690bcbea`, then a mutation webhook replaces `spec.imageName: photonos-5-x64` with `spec.imageName: vmi-0a0044d7c690bcbea`.
+If the friendly name resolves to multiple or no VM images, then the mutation webhook denies the request and outputs an error message accordingly.

 ## Recommended Images